Vipanan Sopasay

 About me and my therapy practice

-Your body is already communicating - through sensations, emotions, and subtle signals about what feels right or not.
-Most people were never taught how to recognise or trust that.
+Yet the body is often already communicating through emotions, tension, or subtle signals about what feels right or not.
+Many of us were never taught how to recognise or trust this.
+Therapy offers a space to begin noticing again.

 Practice description